 4. PUSH YOUR PRIDE ASIDE!

-Whenever I find significant problems with a music mix, it’s because the sound tech messed up in one or more of the above three areas.
-So what about this last one?
+Whenever I find significant problems with someone’s music mix, it’s because they messed up in one or more of the above areas.
+And that’s where this last point comes in.

 Maybe it’s a guy thing.
 Maybe it’s a geek thing.
 Maybe it’s just me, but I doubt it.
 If something is wrong, I want to figure out why.
-If I’m learning something new, I want to figure out the how’s and why’s and where’s and all of that stuff.
+I want to figure out the how’s and why’s and where’s and all of that stuff.
 While I applaud anyone who desires to learn, I will applaud even more for the person who asks for help.
 For more on that, check out:

-The last point comes down to this; no matter how long you’ve been mixing, no matter how young or old you are, there will always be something you can learn from another audio tech.
-And one of the best ways I’ve found of learning is by creating my mix, during band practice, and then asking another tech to show me how they would change my mix to make it better.
+The last point comes down to this; no matter how long you’ve been mixing, no matter how young or old you are, there will always be something to learn from another audio tech.
+One of the best ways I’ve found of learning is by creating my mix, during band practice, and then asking another tech to show me how they would change it to make it better.

 The Take Away

-I called these 4 tips VITAL because they involve the foundation for all mixing work.
-You must get the first three right before starting your hands-on mixing.
-As for the 4th on being foundational…you have to have the right mindset on mixing and learning and desiring to create the best sound for your congregation.
-I’ve seen what happens when pride gets in the way and it’s not pretty.
+These 4 tips are VITAL because they involve the foundation for all mixing work.
+Get the first three right before starting hands-on mixing.
+As for the 4th on being foundational, one must have the right mindset on mixing, learning, and desiring to create the best sound for the congregation.
+I’ve seen what happens when pride gets in the way.
+It’s not pretty.